 4. Grey Havens & Dreamchaser – the most innovative expansion featuring Noldor, with sailing scenarios a real change in gameplay.
 Voyage of Belegaer is a journey sailing the seas with ship allies and enemies doing battle, while your characters fend off boarding raiders.
 Locations represent varying sea conditions including fog and storms, as you navigate to try and stay on course.
 This is not a hard quest, and nicely changes up the gameplay, being a fun solo quest.
 Fate of Numenor is my favourite quest in the Grey Havens box, rated really high in my overall list within its lost island storyline arc, searching for a hidden shrine and fighting off the undead.
 Raid on Grey Havens features a corsair attack, where elven ships are being set ablaze, it is more a puzzle quest than an adventure, and very tough for solo play.
 The Dreamchaser cycle continues on with these sailing themes in a Flight of the Stormcaller chase, before hitting the weather driven Storm on Cobas Haven and a battle in City of Corsairs, and these last two i have yet to purchase.
-The middle of the cycle has excellent island exploration quests and a sea monster battle.
+The middle of the cycle contains the excellent island exploration quests and a sea monster battle.